IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.[^24]

+## Prevent further imbalances from arising
+CERD general recommendation No. 32, paragraph 22, states that special measures can be for preventing further imbalances from arising.

+Therefore, special measures includes measures to prevent imbalances that disadvantage men from arising.
+EG special measures to support women in university has ended, but a trend that shows men are increasingly disadvantaged merits special measures to prevent an imbalance.

 # Preferential  vs specific treatment
 Different treatment can be *preferential* treatment or *specific* treatment.